msranade/i18n-list-of-movies/README.md

 ### i18n Strings in Client-side Javascript

 i18n Strings can be easily made available to the client side Javascript by passing the entire strings object over to template by calling `JSON.stringify` and making it client side Javascript object as a inline Javascript.

+### Other Possible Improvements

+Main intention of this project is to demonstrate the use of i18n library that has a async API to get translations from .properties files.
+Following things should be taken care of before its ready for production use.

+* JavaScript and CSS minification and creating combo files
+* Customized version of Bootstrap to include only required components
+* Enable GZipping and proper caching headers